hamze-kabi/Audiophile-e-commerce-website/README.md

 # Todo App

 A multipage multilanguage audio assets marketplace.
-Created using vue, tailwind, pinia and i18n.
+Created using vue, tailwind, pinia, vueuse and i18n.

 ## Table of contents